martinbjeldbak/self-hosted/README.md

 ## Usage

-1. Download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and flash the latest version of Raspberry Pi OS Lite `brew install raspberry-pi-imager`.
+1. Download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and flash the latest version of Raspberry Pi OS Lite `brew install raspberry-pi-imager`
 1. Run `ansible-playbook playbook.yml --inventory hosts.yml`
 1. Sit back and wait until you have a fully configured PiHole running in about 5-10 minutes